 The third market caters to transactions between dealer/brokers and large institutions whereas the fourth market is only about transactions between large institutions.
 The activities of these markets have little or no influence on the workings of the usual stock trading by an average investor.
 Moreover, the transactions in these markets are always of high volume.

-If there are any queries on primary and secondary market or how the primary market is different from the secondary market, share below.
+If there are any queries on the primary and secondary market or how the primary market is different from the secondary market, share below.

 View All BIWS Courses –Free $97 Bonus for FinanceWalk Readers